 In 35 years of engineering I've covered a lot of bases: Electronics, Embedded Safety Critical Systems, SQL and Databases, Test Systems, Manufacturing Stations, Desktop, Mobile, Web, and recently Blockchain Applications.

 My entrepreneurial endeavors started circa 1986 when I wrote a cutting edge Bible Translation PC Application pre-Microsoft Windows.
-Ten years later I had built my first commercial project which I did from A-Z...the electronics, mechanical & assembly, firmware, desktop application, sales & marketing.
+Ten years later I had built my first commercial product which I did from A-Z...the electronics, mechanical & assembly, firmware, desktop application, sales & marketing.
 More recent endeavors have included building an e-commerce air purifier store.

 As an author I've published a novel and penned an award winning screenplay.
 I've also written a few technical White Papers, and published a training course on the Medical Device Software Process.

 I have a keen interest in various technology subject matter and actively work on personal hobby projects.

 Finally, I'm the proud father of 2 wonderful boys.

 Advisory and development role that includes Class III implantable design, solving difficult technical issues across multiple projects, oversight of safety critical software design patterns and static analysis techniques.

 Pacemakers, Defibrillators, Diagnostic Recorders, Research Controls

 Original member of the product development team of a highly visible startup company that created the world’s first commercially available dynamically stabilized balancing machine, namely, the Segway Personal Transporter.
 Enjoyed a wide variety of work experiences from upstream prototype concept creation, to product development and release, to downstream manufacturing and serviceability tools, as well as leading investigations for issues in fielded products and subsequent software maintenance releases.

-Below are a couple of photos of the orignal "Project Ginger" firmware team taken a few months before the Good Morning America reveal.
+Below are a couple of photos of the original "Project Ginger" firmware team taken a few months before the Good Morning America reveal.
 I'm the tall, bearded one in black shorts.
 In the center is the Gen2 production machine.

 Designed and implemented HVAC furnace control firmware.